G-NT3806KSJP

 12.17.
 Spahr's attention to the composite sense of the poem's lines bears a direct relationship to the Occupy Oakland movement and to the building and rebuilding of protest camps, even now.
 A movement happens again and again.
 No single “phrase” of it is complete on its own.
 Like protest movements and like migrating birds, this poem's lines are transitory—moving across and toward something—and momentary, lasting just briefly as themselves, until joining with something larger than themselves to become what they are becoming.

 13.1.
-I want to look now, very briefly, at Juliana Spahr’s poem “Dynamic Positioning”.
+I want to look now, again very briefly, at Juliana Spahr’s poem “Dynamic Positioning”.
 Like “Transitory, Momentary”, this is a poem from Spahr’s collection That Winter The Wolf Came, and is a poem that for me could be the subject of hours of conversation, or of long study.
 Below are two brief excerpts from the poem.
 The one on the left is from the beginning of the poem.
 The one on the right is from the end of the poem.

 13.2.
 This poem drew my interest at first because of its couplets.
 I simply like couplets.
 But I was surprised to find them in this book because they are so “poemly” and much of the book seems like it is working against assumptions about “poemliness”.
 (Even this poem does: “I will not tell/You their lives, their loves, their young children”, Spahr writes, the flatness of the language refusing lyric, and the language itself refusing narrative that could resolve these men into heroic or pathetic figures.)
 So I wondered: what is Spahr doing with these couplets?